commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer klarna_payment:update ID`

-Send this attribute if you want to update the payment session with fresh order data..
+Send this attribute if you want to update the payment session with fresh order data.

 ```
 USAGE